Hyperoptic fb

 Your new provider sorts out the rest.

-It will encompass all broadband users, including those using cable and full fibre.
-For customers, this means that even switching between different technologies will be straightforward.
-It means one-touch switching would be available between Openreach and CityFibre providers or from Virgin Media’s cable network to Hyperoptic.
+It encompasses all broadband users, including those using cable and full fibre.
+For customers, this means that even switching between different technologies is straightforward.
+It means One Touch Switch is available between Openreach and CityFibre providers or from Virgin Media’s cable network to Hyperoptic.

 Once you have contacted your new provider, you’ll automatically receive any important switching information you need from your current provider, including any early termination charges and the final bill.
 You’ll then receive a new contract and be required to consent to the switch.
 Ideally, this switch will happen over one day and the old service will cease.

-While the broadband industry struggles to keep up with the regulation outlined by Ofcom, Hyperoptic has already made changes to make switching more effortless for the consumer, with the Switch Now offer.
+While the broadband industry struggled to keep up with the regulation outlined by Ofcom, Hyperoptic made changes to make switching more effortless for the consumer in the meantime, with the Switch Now offer.
 This allows you to switch to Hyperoptic while still in contract with your previous provider.

 However, it also gives you up to nine months of free service while you wait for your current contract to end.
 You’ll still need to contact your previous provider when the contract term ends, but because you’ll already be set up with Hyperoptic, it will only require a single phone call.

-One-touch switch broadband is an important step in improving the customer’s broadband journey.
-This new regulation addresses the main complaints people had surrounding changing providers.
+One Touch Switch is an important step in improving the customer’s broadband journey.
+This regulation addresses the main complaints people had surrounding changing providers.
 These included:

 • Needing to contact both providers